XiaoqiongXia/TransCDR/README.md

-# TransCDR: a deep learning model for enhancing the generalizability of cancer drug response prediction through transfer learning and multimodal data fusion
+# TransCDR: a deep learning model for enhancing the generalizability of cancer drug response prediction through transfer learning and multimodal data fusion for drug representation
 -----------------------------------------------------------------

 ## 1. Introduction